 - Relax your dress code – If you usually insist on a formal dress code it makes sense to relax this during scorching weather.
 You may not want customer-facing staff to pad about in beach shorts and flip-flops, but short sleeves, simple cotton dresses or smart shorts are acceptable to most people.

 - Make sure water is freely available- many offices will have a water cooler, however, if you have outdoor workers you may want to stock up on bottled water and ensure it is taken to sites for staff stay hydrated in the hot weather.

 - Do an ice-cream run.
 The office dieters might not thank you, but needs must under extreme circumstances!

 - Temporarily alter working hours.
 Most people will be more productive in the early morning before the ambient temperature creeps up as the day progresses, this can be of particular relevance where the use of PPE means dress codes cannot be relaxed.
-Can some of your teams start work earlier and finish earlier, or can you opt to let all staff leave work an hour earlier?
+Can some of your teams alter their start and finish times to work when the sun is not at its strongest?

 - Clearly, many people have jobs outdoors, and it is even more important to consider their working conditions during a heatwave – so wearing appropriate protective clothing, sunscreen, head coverings and staying very well hydrated is crucial.

 - Another very important factor for all employers under these circumstances is communication.
 Ask your staff if they are comfortable and what you can do to help.

 An integral part of the HR Services team, Natasha Johnston provides outsourced HR support and ongoing advice and guidance to the firm's business clients.
-The service includes an optional insurance backing for any unforeseeable employee issues that may arise, and offers a tailored solution to suit the client; from full outsourced HR to a simple and low cost monthly mentoring service.
+The service offers a tailored solution to suit the client; from full outsourced HR to a simple and low cost monthly mentoring service.